Alumnae Opportunities

 Overview of the Ritual Education Ambassador Program

-The purpose of the Ritual Education Ambassador program will continue to be facilitating Ritual Education curriculum provided by RT&J. Ambassadors are selected for their distinct ability to elevate the material with their own stories and experiences.
+The purpose of the Ritual Education Ambassador program will be to facilitate Ritual Education curriculum approved by the Rituals, Traditions, and Jewelry Committee and to help make knowledgeable Ritual educators more accessible to chapters.
+This program is to provide Ritual training and support to our collegiate and alumnae chapter members.
+Ambassadors are selected for their distinct ability to elevate the material with their own stories and experiences.

 Who is eligible to be a Ritual Education Ambassador?

 Alumnae members of Alpha Omicron Pi who have a love of Ritual and a willingness to learn, prior facilitation experience, and a passion for advancing the interests of the Fraternity are eligible and encouraged to apply.
 Applicable experience in ritual education or training is also desired.
+We are looking for members from all backgrounds, professions and experiences who are not currently engaged in other international volunteer roles with the exception of CCAB positions.

 Training Ambassador Program